Further discussion of REST principles

 If you’re used to a different design approach, these principles and restrictions may seem problematic, but consider this example.

-Old style: many operations, and few module instances
+Old style: many operations, and few component instances

 Consider the following interface: